-New applicants or enquiries are advised to complete the application form here - third tab ('Enrolment September 2019'), stating the instrumental choice and preferred day for lessons.
+New applicants or enquiries are advised to complete the application form here - second tab ('Enrolment/Enquiries 2019/20'), stating the instrumental choice and preferred day for lessons.
 A number of new classes have been added to the timetable with applicants interests ranging from Pre-Instrumental classes (ages 2-4 and 4-6), Adult Choir, Leaving Certificate Music, to individual Guitar, Flute and Piano lessons.

 Providing students with the opportunity to perform, either in solo settings or as part of an ensemble is an important aspect of the ethos of South Dublin Music.
 Many students may take an interest in preparing for external examinations (Associated Board, Trinity College and the Royal Irish Academy) and for such situations, playing in front of an audience is an essential part of the preparation.
 Other students may wish to perform in concert settings to 'test run' pieces.
 Concert activity is scheduled regularly with performance actively encouraged.